The first FM station in Arizona was KTYL-FM 104.7 in Mesa. The first

-The first FM station in Arizona was KTYL-FM 104.7 in Mesa.
-The first educational FM station was KFCA 88.5 from Phoenix College.
-Both stations are still on the air - KTYL-FM is now KZZP and KFCA is now KJZZ on 91.5.
+on the air - KTYL-FM is now KZZP and KFCA is now KJZZ on 91.5.

 Stations in red are current stations.